Eigenfunctions and Random Waves in the Benjamini-Schramm limit: A random viewpoint

-\begin{proof}[Proof of Lemma \ref{L:T1abis}] The measure $\mu_{{\rm Gauss}, \lambda_0}$ and any given translate of $\lambda_{\Gamma_n , I_n}$ are Gaussian measures, it follows in particular from the Bochner-Minlos theorem that they are determined by their characteristic functional, or equivalently by their covariance kernel.
-Moreover, Paul L\'evy continuity theorem for generalized random fields (due to Fernique \cite{Fernique}) implies that weak* convergence on measures corresponds to simple convergence of characteristic functionals or equivalently the topology of uniform convergence on compact subset of the kernels.
-The latter is metrizable and we shall take for $d$ a compatible metric.
-It therefore suffices to show that for any compact set $C$ in $X$, the average
+Moreover, Paul L\'evy continuity theorem for generalized random fields (due to Fernique \cite{Fernique}) implies that weak* convergence on measures corresponds to simple convergence of characteristic functionals or equivalently the topology of uniform convergence of the kernels on compact subset.
+As the kernel of $(L_g)_* \lambda_{\Gamma_n , I_n}$ is given by $K_{I_n,\Gamma_n}(g^{-1}x, g^{-1}y)$ (see Lemma \ref{L:cov}) and the kernel of $\mu_{{\rm Gauss}, s_0}$ is the spherical function $\varphi_{s_0}(x^{-1} y)$ (see Lemma \ref{l:covkernel}), to prove Lemma \ref{L:T1abis} it suffices to show that for any compact set $C$ in $X$, the average